 She’s also white and a billionaire.
 The standards are clearly different.
 Not a single black man in America would ever be under the impression that he could be Secretary of Education with a B.A. from Calvin College.

 Different standards?
 Perhaps Mr. King is unaware there are no educational standards for cabinet officers?
 Going to the right schools is neither a requirement nor a disqualifier for such positions.
 And perhaps we ought to consider Abraham Lincoln, who, by all reports, was a white guy.
-Not only did he not have a BA, he never attended law school, yet he managed to become one of the greatest lawyers of all time, and the president who not only saved the union, but did a few worthwhile things for black Americans.
-All Lincoln had to recommend him was intelligence, a genius for making friends, experience, and character.
+Not only did he not have a BA, he never attended law school, yet he managed to become one of the greatest lawyers of all time, and the president who not only saved the union, but did a few worthwhile things for Black Americans.
+All Lincoln had to recommend him was intelligence, uncommon common sense, a genius for making friends, experience and character.

 Here, King gets into dangerous territory: